Manasr12/InteractivePuzzleApp/README.md

 # Interactive Puzzle App

 ## Overview
-puzzle application that has interactive touch functionalities, checking for puzzle completion, and implementing state persistence.
+In this Puzzle game you can play on any andrioid device and play in vertical or landscape mode.
+Task to beat the puzzzle game is to complete the Spartan statue puzzle.
+Puzzle application has interactive touch functionalities, checking for puzzle completion, and implementing state persistence.

 ## Features To Implement
 1. **Touch Event Handling:** Implement touch event handling within the `Puzzle` class to interact with the puzzle pieces.